brumar10/pl_debut/README.md

 My final data set for analysis was comprised only of these specific players.
 Player who made their professional league debut in the Premier League.
 Even if they played a cup match or continental match before their professional league debut, I included them because those were not league matches.
 I then conducted a brief analysis on Python, followed by a more in depth analysis on Tableau.

+You can look at the file 'prem_debut_analysis.py' for some preliminary analysis and visualizations.
+I want to do a lot more there!